 Here are my top six favorite beauty products in the shop now:

 2) Birchrose & Co.
 Radiance Mask - Containing only clay, papaya fruit extract and a blend of certified organic essential oils, we feel good putting this luxurious mask on our faces.
-After our Founder's first use, her skin felt soft as silk and had a fresh glow, so she quickly added this to her beauty repertoire.
+After my first use, my skin felt soft as silk and had a fresh glow, so I quickly added this to my beauty repertoire.

 3) Little Seed and Company Deodorant - These deodorants from Little Seed Farm are aluminum-free, baking soda-free, and made from nourishing and gentle organic ingredients.
 Little Seed Farm deodorants are also Leaping Bunny certified.
 Unlike other natural deodorants, these deodorants go on with a smooth, powdery finish (no sticky pits here!).
 Stay smelling fresh all day long.

 5) Belham & Co. - Handcrafted Lotion - Boardwalk - This lotion uses a nostalgic blend of jasmine and lily, reminiscent of vintage coppertone, to scent this rich, nourishing skin cream.
 Its fragrance will bring you back to days gone past spent under the sun in the warm sand.
 This rich skin cream is full of tons of herbal extracts & vitamins, and is contained in an eco-friendly, recyclable & reusable glass jar with metal black lid.